 The symptoms of this condition vary from person to person.
 However, Ayurvedic medical scholars have clearly identified the various ways in which Menorrhagia presents and have grouped them accordingly, in order to administer the proper treatment.

 Abnormal uterine bleeding is categorized into various sub-types according to Ayurvedic medicine.
-Based on which ever type you have, specific management and dietary habits should be followed.
-For a proper evaluation of your condition, schedule a consultation with me or any Ayurvedic Physician.
+Based on whichever type you have, specific management and dietary habits should be followed.
+For a proper evaluation of your condition, schedule a consultation with me or any Ayurvedic Physician holding the BAMS degree.

 In Ayurvedic medicine, a classical formula known as Shatavari-Yashti-Yoga is typically used to correct heavy periods.
-This formula has been tested in a clinical study and proven to be highly effective in treating Menorrhagia, Metrorrhagia, and Meno-metrorrhagia.
-Unfortunately, this formula is not sold as a formulated product, but it can be made very easily.
+This formula has been tested in a clinical study and proven to be highly effective in treating Menorrhagia, Metrorrhagia, and Meno-metrorrhagia (see study).
+Unfortunately, this formula is not sold as a formulated product, but it can be made very easily but should only be used under the supervision of an Ayurvedic doctor.

 1. Shatavari (Asparagus Racemosus)